inflaton/Evaluation-of-Orca-2-for-RAG/README.md

 ## How it works

-We're using an AI design pattern, namely "in-context learning" which uses LLMs off the shelf (i.e., without any fine-tuning), then controls their behavior through clever prompting and conditioning on private “contextual” data, e.g., texts extracted from your PDF files.
+We're using an AI methodology, namely Conversational Retrieval Augmentation (CRAG), which uses LLMs off the shelf (i.e., without any fine-tuning), then controls their behavior through clever prompting and conditioning on private “contextual” data, e.g., texts extracted from your PDF files.

 At a very high level, the workflow can be divided into three stages: